Southern resident orcas

 In Canada the SRKW are listed as endangered on Species at Risk Act Schedule 1.

 They are commonly referred to as "fish-eating orcas", "southern residents", or the "SRKW population".
 Unlike some other resident communities, the SRKW is only one clan (J) that consists of 3 pods (J, K, L) with several matrilines within each pod.
-As of July 2022 there were only 73 individuals (74 including the captive southern resident, Lolita) in the annual census conducted by the Center for Whale Research.
+As of the July 1, 2024, annual census conducted by the Center for Whale Research, there were only 73 individuals, down from 75 in the 2023 census.
+This number, however, does not account for the September 2024 birth of L128, bringing the unofficial number to 74 individuals.
+Lolita, also known as Tokitae, or as Sk'aliCh'elh-tenaut to the Lummi, was captured during the 1970 Penn Cove capture, and died on August 18, 2023, at the Miami Seaquarium.

 The world's oldest known orca, Granny or J2, had belonged to and led J pod of the SRKW population.
-J2 was estimated to have been born around 1911, which would mean she would have been 105 years old at the time of her disappearance and death which occurred probably in late 2016.
-On July 24, 2018, the first calf born in three years died after being alive for only half an hour.
+Granny was initially estimated to have been born around 1911, which would mean she would have been 105 years old at the time of her disappearance and death which occurred probably in late 2016.
+However, this estimate was later revealed to have been based on mistaken information and more recent studies put Granny at 65–80 years old.

+Society

 Social structure

 All groupings in southern resident society are essentially friendly.
 The basic social unit is the matriline.
 A matriline is formed by a matriarch and all her descendants of all generations.
 A number of matrilines form a southern resident pod, which is ongoing and stable in membership, and has its own dialect which is stable over time.
-A southern resident calf is born into the pod of their mother and remains in it for life.
+A southern resident calf is born into the pod of its mother and remains in it for life.
 The southern resident pod is their normal traveling unit.
 The three southern resident pods form the single clan of this small killer whale community.
 The clan is possibly a single lineage that split into pods in the past.
 The clan has a unique stable dialect that shares no calls with other killer whale clans.

 The following is a listing of southern resident social units: